djsurt/io/coders/python/README.md

 [Download Anaconda](https://www.anaconda.com/download)

+To open, run in folder containing the .ipynb file(s).

+	jupyter notebook

 ## Docker

 On a Mac, if the `docker` cmd is not recognized, add the path `$HOME/.docker/bin` in the config file corresponding to your command terminal instance:  In the **Users\\[username]** folder, edit one of these hidden files: .zshrc, .bash_profile, .bashrc or .profile.